Chemical-laden household cleaners can do a number on your health and the health of your loved ones.

 Many of these products are responsible for breathing problems, irritating the eyes and throat, or even producing cancer later in life.

-You can make your cleaners, and save plenty of money while reducing the number of chemicals brought into your home.
+You can make your cleaners and save plenty of money while reducing the number of chemicals brought into your home.

-Read on to discover the uses for citric acid and why this powerful cleaner deserves a spot on in your cleaning caddy.
+Read on to discover the uses of citric acid and why this powerful cleaner deserves a spot in your cleaning caddy.

 What is Citric Acid?